BICCN/cell-locator/CONTRIBUTING.md

-Contributing to Cell-locator
+Contributing to CellLocator
 ===============================

-There are many ways to contribute to cell-locator.
+There are many ways to contribute to CellLocator.

-  * Submit a feature request or bug, or add to the discussion on the [cell-locator issue tracker][is]
+  * Submit a feature request or bug, or add to the discussion on the [CellLocator issue tracker][is]
-  * Submit a [Pull Request][pr] to improve cell-locator.
+  * Submit a [Pull Request][pr] to improve CellLocator.

 The PR Process, and Related Gotchas
 -----------------------------------

 #### How to submit a PR ?

-If you are new to cell-locator development and you don't have push access to the cell-locator repository, here are the steps:
+If you are new to CellLocator development and you don't have push access to the CellLocator repository, here are the steps:

 1. [Fork and clone][fk] the repository.